Tule Lake Unit, WWII Valor in the Pacific National Monument General Management Plan

 The first step of the GMP planning process is public scoping via meetings and a public comment period to allow everyone to contribute their ideas for the future of Tule Lake.

-The first Public Comment Period ends October 11, 2013.
-The NPS will incorporate or address public comments as it creates and analyzes alternatives for the Draft General Management Plan and Environmental Assessment (summer 2014 through spring 2015).
+The first Public Comment Period officially closed on October 11, 2013.
+The NPS will incorporate or address public comments from 17 public meetings during 2013 as it creates and analyzes alternatives for the Draft General Management Plan and Environmental Assessment (summer 2014 through spring 2015).
 There will be a second round of public meetings and another public comment period on the draft plan from which more comments will be collected and analyzed (summer 2015).

 As part of the GMP planning process, the NPS will assess the adequacy of existing boundaries.
 In a GMP, the NPS may or may not recommend that Congress authorize a boundary modification.
 Only Congress has the ability to modify the boundaries of the Tule Lake Unit, except for minor boundary adjustments that are less than 10% of the entire acreage of the unit.